CalebBunch/CalebBunch/README.md

 - Hi, I’m @CalebBunch
-- I’m interested in computers and i love programming and math.
+- I’m interested in computers and I love programming and math.

 <!---